 The research shows that far from being a brake on performance, that vacations actually increase productivity.
 Humans are simply more productive when rested.
 Researcher Mark Rosekind of Alertness Solutions found that the respite effect of a vacation can increase performance by 80%.
-Reaction times of returning vacationers increase 40%.
-Iowa State professor Wallace Huffman says a holiday can boost productivity by 60%.
+Reaction times of returning vacationers increased 40% in his study.

 It’s all part of the recharging process, something I call the Refueling Principle.
 Brains and bodies need maintenance just like copy machines.
 Refueling increases physical vitality and mental focus.

 Respite research has shown that some very important things happen on a vacation that rejuvenate brains and bodies.
 The University of Tel Aviv’s Dov Eden, one of the foremost experts on how refueling affects performance, has documented that respites ease “the effect of stress on well-being by punctuating the otherwise constant aggravation caused by incessant job demands.”

 With stressors removed, the body has a chance to recover from the toll chronic stress takes on the immune system, even helping us recover from the last stage of the stress process, burnout.
 Vacations have been shown to cure burnout by regathering crashed emotional resources, like a sense of social support and mastery.
 The time away from stressors and immersion in recreation “re-create” us.
 Recreation increases positive mood, builds confidence, and connects us with others—all of which adds to the recovery process.